ArchipelagoMW/Archipelago/worlds/tunic/docs/setup_en.md

 ### Install BepInEx

-BepInEx is a general purpose framework for modding Unity games, and is used by the Tunic Randomizer.
+BepInEx is a general purpose framework for modding Unity games, and is used by the TUNIC Randomizer.

 Download [BepInEx](https://builds.bepinex.dev/projects/bepinex_be/572/BepInEx_UnityIL2CPP_x64_9c2b17f_6.0.0-be.572.zip).